IIInitiationnn/BloodEmporium/README.md

 ## Installation
-1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `Blood Emporium.version.numbers.zip` and not the source code.
+1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `Blood Emporium.version.zip` and not the source code.
 2. Extract the ZIP archive at a folder of your choice.
 Please make sure the path to this folder does not contain any special unicode characters (see [#5](https://github.com/IIInitiationnn/BloodEmporium/issues/5))
 3. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
 For more information,